Vardhan1303/Scientific_project/docs/details.md

 else:
     stop_motors()

-Timeout Mechanism
+- Timeout Mechanism

 If the marker is not detected again within a pre-defined timeout period, the robot will stop its rotation and hold its position until the marker is detected again.
-This prevents unnecessary or continuous rotation [19].
+This prevents unnecessary or continuous rotation.

-Seamless Transition Back to Normal Operation
+- Seamless Transition Back to Normal Operation

 Once the marker is detected again, the robot resumes its normal operation, using the Kalman Filter and motor control functions to follow the marker accurately.
 This handling mechanism ensures that the robot remains responsive and adaptive, even in situations where the marker is temporarily lost, improving the overall robustness of the tracking system
 ---